 - All Appeals Commission decisions are made by consensus.
 This means that all panel members must agree on the decision.

 - The decision is considered final when it is signed and sent out to all parties by mail.

 Sometimes the panel will determine that they need more information to make the decision.
 If this happens, all participants will receive a written communication.
 Any information that the Appeals Commission requests will be shared with all participants, who will be given an opportunity to respond.
 If this happens, it will likely take additional time to finalize the decision.

 Each appeal is different, so each decision will take a different amount of time to finalize.
-It usually takes at least 4 to 6 weeks from the date of the hearing to when the decision is issued.
+It usually takes at least four to six weeks from the date of the hearing to when the decision is issued.
 This timeline may be longer or shorter depending on the complexity of the appeal.

 The Appeals Officer cannot tell you anything about the decision until it is finalized, and they cannot tell you what the decision is over the phone.
 Decisions are only issued in writing.

 All Appeals Commission decisions are published on the Canadian Legal Information Institute (CanLII) website.
 However, any information that could be used to identify anyone involved in the appeal is removed.
-This includes names of individuals, specific employers and doctors.
+This includes names of individuals, employers, and doctors.
 This is to protect the privacy of everyone involved.